goodmami/penman/README.md

 [![Documentation Status](https://readthedocs.org/projects/penman/badge/?version=latest)](https://penman.readthedocs.io/en/latest/?badge=latest)

-This package models graphs encoded in the [PENMAN notation](#penman-notation) (e.g., [AMR][]), such as the following for *the boy wants to go*:
+This package models graphs encoded in [PENMAN notation](#penman-notation) (e.g., [AMR][]), such as the following for *the boy wants to go*: